noahgibbs/madscience_octopress/source/index.markdown

 * The most possible influence on the final content of the class
 * Some bumps in the road as I sort things out

 Interested?
 Join my list below.
+You'll be the first to see when applications open for the pilot class.

 <div class="panel panel-primary">
   <div class="panel-heading">